-Member's Statement 368 - 6(2): Successful Bowhead Hunt in Taloyoak
+Member's Statement 369 - 6(2): Successful Bowhead Hunt in Taloyoak

 Mr. Quqqiaq: Thank you, Mr. Speaker.
-I rise today that on the date of August 10, 2023, Talokyoakmiut successfully harvest a 40-foot bowhead whale and I wanted to acknowledge and thank the crew.
+I rise today that on the date of August 10, 2023, Talokyoakmiut successfully harvested a 40-foot bowhead whale and I wanted to acknowledge and thank the crew.

-First of all, I wanted to thank the elder, captain David Nanook and co-captain, Tommy Aiyout and harpooners Jeremi Bouisvert and Jorden Kikoak.
-Six boat drivers David Nanook, Tommy Aiyaut, Logen Oleekatalik, Peter Aqqaq, Wayne Aiyaot and Andrew Aiyaot and the helpers of the hunt are Andrew Paningayak, Ian Aklah, Laisa Jayko,

-McCaulley Umingmak, Mitchell Porter, Jamie Umingmak, Armand Apiana, Ricky Kipanik, Robin Panigayak and Gibson Hiqiniq.
+First of all, I wanted to thank the elder, Captain David Nanook, and Co-Captain Tommy Aiyout, and harpooners, Jeremi Bouisvert and Jorden Kikoak. six boat drivers, David Nanook, Tommy Aiyaut, Logen Oleekatalik, Peter Aqqaq, Wayne Aiyaot, and Andrew Aiyaot, and the helpers of the hunt are Andrew Paningayak, Ian Aklah, Laisa Jayko, McCaulley Umingmak, Mitchell Porter, Jamie Umingmak, Armand Apiana, Ricky Kipanik, Robin Panigayak, and Gibson Hiqiniq.

-I ask all my colleges to applaud the great crew of a successful hunt and (interpretation) have a beautiful day, Mr. Speaker. (interpretation ends) Thank you.
+I ask all my colleges to applaud the great crew of a successful hunt.
+Upluqatsiarmita, Mr. Speaker.
+Thank you.